Jack-educational/weather-dashboard/README.md

 - [Questions](#questions)

   ## Installation
-  Simply navigate to the live deployment URL at the top of the readme and start by clicking generate password
+  Simply navigate to the live deployment URL at the top of the readme and enter the city you want to search for and click search.
+No installation required.

   ## Usage
   Enter the nme of the city you want a forecast of and click search.
 A history of recent searches will be found underneath for easy searching later.